iamalexchip/pomodoro-with-me/backend/README.md

 ```

 ### DATABASE_URL
-This is the Mongo database url.
+The Mongo database url.
 The default value is `mongodb://localhost:27017/pomodoro`